 The Renewal Corporation will construct boat launches near J.C.
 Boyle, Copco, and Iron Gate (Figure 9; Table 6-2).
 Above J.C.
 Boyle Dam, a new boat launch at Pioneer Park West will replace the existing gravel boat launch at Pioneer Park East (Figure 14).
-Below Copco 2 Dam, a new boat launch will be constructed either at Fall Creek or immediately below the Copco 2 Powerhouse (Figure 12.
-Potential post-removal resources in footprint of Iron Gate Reservoir.
-Figure 12).
-The choice between these options depends upon further engineering analysis related to load capacity of Daggett Road Bridge.
+Below Copco 2 Dam, a new boat launch will be constructed at Fall Creek (Figure 12).
 This new launch will replace the existing boat launch at Fall Creek, which has an unimproved surface too steep and narrow to be suitable for water tenders or fire engines.
 And immediately below Iron Gate Dam, the existing boat launch on river-right will be improved for firefighting purposes (Figure 12).